LKA10/LKA10/README.md

 👋 Hi, I’m @LKA
 # Welcome to My GitHub 👋
-I’m exploring cutting-edge blockchain, AI, Monad, and Web3 technologies.
+I’m exploring cutting-edge blockchain, AI, Monad and Web3 technologies.
 This GitHub is where I experiment, learn, and build.

 ---